-When in doubt, it is imperative to seek help from a personal injury attorney in Broomfield who can manage your case through the complexities of the insurance claim system and position your case to recover the full compensation you are entitled to receive.
+When in doubt, it is imperative to seek help from a personal injury attorney in Denver who can manage your case through the complexities of the insurance claim system and position your case to recover the full compensation you are entitled to receive.

 Obviously, the negligent truck driver is at fault.
 But liability usually extends beyond the truck driver.
 Often, the principle of vicarious liability comes into play during truck accidents.
 Vicarious liability places liability on the trucking company that employed the negligent truck driver.
 Essentially, this means an injured plaintiff can usually look to the deeper pockets of the trucking company to provide the necessary compensation.
 The primary claim that would be brought against the trucking company would be a claim for negligence.
 Depending on the facts, there may be other claims as well including negligent hiring, negligent entrustment, negligent maintenance, negligent training, negligent supervision, and punitive damages.